-We are a member of the prestigious Russell Group of leading UK research universities, and were striving to change the world with our expertise.
-Our annual research contract income totals more than £116m, which puts us in the UKs top 10 earners for research.
-It also means that we can make important discoveries, whether thats finding a way to detect malaria in minutes, or contributing to the biggest particle physics experiment in the world: the Large Hadron Collider.
+They are a member of the prestigious Russell Group of leading UK research universities, and were striving to change the world with the expertise.
+Their annual research contract income totals more than £116m, which puts us in the UKs top 10 earners for research.
+It also means that they can make important discoveries, whether thats finding a way to detect malaria in minutes, or contributing to the biggest particle physics experiment in the world: the Large Hadron Collider.

-We know we cannot succeed alone, which is why we work with partners and friends in Glasgow, Scotland and beyond.
+They know they cannot succeed alone, which is why they work with partners and friends in Glasgow, Scotland and beyond.
 Whether were sharing expertise on climate change and disease prevention in developing countries, or offering investment to kickstart new collaborations with growing companies in Scotland, the benefits of our ever-expanding network of friendships and partnerships are wide-ranging and reciprocal.

 The University is currently spread over a number of different campuses.
 The main one is the Gilmorehill campus, in Hillhead.
 As well as this there is the Garscube Estate in Bearsden, housing the Veterinary School and much of the University's sports facilities, the Dental School in the city centre, and the Crichton campus in Dumfries, operated jointly by the University of Glasgow, the University of the West of Scotland and the Open University.
 The University has also established joint departments with the Glasgow School of Art and in naval architecture with the University of Strathclyde.